nielsen-oss/keys-management/README.md

 [![Python package](https://github.com/nielsen-oss/keys-management/actions/workflows/push_ci.yaml/badge.svg?branch=main)](https://github.com/nielsen-oss/keys-management/actions/workflows/push_ci.yaml)

-keys-managemet is a layer tool to ease the usage of application secret keys when the client's application need to meet strict security constrains and standards such as: secret key has one specific use case and can be rotated anytime.
+keys-managemet is a layer tool to ease the usage of application secret keys when the client's application need to meet strict security constraints and standards for example: secret key has one specific use case and can be rotated anytime.

 At first, it allows defining multiple secret keys, where each key can be defined from a different source.
 After keys were defined, the library helps fetch the secret key value (depends on the use case described below) and manage